CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## Enforce Credit and Endorsement Requirements
 ### Functionality
 The sample scheduling app will warn the user if the classes they have chosen do not put them on track to receive enough credits to graduate or earn their endorsement.
 Upon passing the page where the user selects courses, the app will check if credit requirements are met.
 If they are, the app will continue to let the user create a schedule, otherwise, a pop-up warning will display.
 ### Design
 In order to enforce credit and endorsement requirements, we will have to  store certain information.
 This information includes which endorsement the  student is going for and how many credits they have and require.
 We can then  use this information to calculate if the classes that they took have the  required credits and endorsements.
 ### QA

 ## Show Live Class Stats
-like # of people who selected it, etc.
 ### Functionality
+This feature will a live class stat.
+This will real time data of the number of people who signed up for the class during course selction.
+It will also show how many seats are available for each person.
+This will allow the students to gauge how popular a class is and how competitive it is to get a seat in a certain period that the class offers.
 ### Design
 In order to implement Live Class Stats (The # of people who took it, the number of seats left, how many people are searching it up, etc.) we will have to maintain a server that keeps track of all current stats  and update accordingly.
 In order to achieve this, we can use REST API to  send and retrieve information to the server.
 ### QA
 Have a member of the QA team manually select a class and check if the status changes and the selection was registered.
 If registered, the